 It is summer and we love it!
 We can spend a lot of time outdoors with our four-legged friend while enjoying the warmth of the sun.
 But, with summertime comes hidden dangers and an increase in accidents and injuries.
-Since pets can’t help themselves, it’s up to you to keep them safe.
 By following these simple guidelines, you can ensure you keep your dog safe over the summer.

 Plenty of water

 Just like humans, most of a dog’s body is made up of water.
 Without enough water, they will suffer and get sick – especially when it’s warm.

 A dog can manage a long time without food, but without water he’s not going to survive.

 To avoid dehydration, always bring fresh water when you go outside and offer it to your pup at least every thirty minutes.

 The amount of water always depends on the

 but as a general rule, an average dog needs to drink between 55 to 110 ml. per kg per day.

 Don’t forget to add a bit more when it’s really hot!

 Many people don’t know, but our furry friends are just as susceptible to painful burns and potential skin cancer as we are.
 Some dogs are more susceptible to getting burned by the sun, while others have natural protection.